wdp-2010/WPD_Custom_Items/README.md

 **ability:**
 - bolt: spawn lightning at target!
 - color: change your color of the beam with dye!
+- netherite: upgrade your diamond beam sword to a netherite one to get a better beam and upgrades

+**upgrades (netherite only)**
+ - COMMING SOON

+## grappling hook
+**config:**
+ - cooldown (short is using diamond-beam-sword.short-cooldown)
+ - range

+**abilities:**
+ - grabs an entity and pulls it towards you

 ## throw stone
 **ability:**